-The charts below represent the 2020 performance year total compensation pay mix of our CEO and the average of all of our other NEOs.
-For purposes of this and other "performance year" disclosures in this CD&A, compensation for the "performance year" consists of annual base salary as of the end of the performance year, cash incentive paid in the following year for the prior year's performance, as well as the LTI award (target value) granted in the following year for the prior year's performance and in consideration of anticipated future contributions.
-This view differs from the disclosure in the 2020 Summary Compensation Table ("SCT") set forth in the "Executive Compensation" section beginning on page 65 below in that the LTI award disclosed in the SCT is the LTI award granted during the current year for the prior performance year (i.e., the LTI award granted in 2020 for 2019 performance is what is shown in the SCT beginning on page 65 below).
+The charts below represent the 2021 performance year total compensation pay mix of our CEO and the average of all of our other NEOs.
+For purposes of this and other "performance year" disclosures in this CD&A, compensation for the "performance year" consists of (i) annual base salary as of the end of the performance year, (ii) short-term cash incentive ("STI") paid in the following year for the prior year's performance, and (iii) the LTI award (target value) granted in the following year for the prior year's performance and in consideration of anticipated future contributions, which is comprised of PHSUs, PVSUs and stock options.
+This view differs from the disclosure in the 2021 Summary Compensation Table ("SCT") set forth in the "Executive Compensation" section beginning on page 68 below, in that the LTI award disclosed in the SCT is the LTI award granted during the current year for the prior performance year (i.e., the LTI award granted in 2021 for 2020 performance is what is shown in the SCT).
 We prefer the performance year view as this is how we (and our peer companies) tend to view annual compensation.

-The charts below show the 2020 performance year pay mix targets for our CEO and the average for our other NEOs, of which 83% of pay is "at risk" for Mr. Jones and, on average, 74% of pay is "at risk" for our other NEOs.
+The charts below show the 2021 performance year pay mix targets for our CEO and the average for our other NEOs, of which 87% of pay is "at risk" for Mr. Jones and, on average, 77% of pay is "at risk" for our other NEOs.